MassivDash/S3_Manager/README.md

 Since rust is responsible for making the aws calls you will need the rust "backend" to be started, without it the app will not work.
-You will also need need the aws crednetails present on the system
+You will also need need the aws credentials present on the system
 ```
 cargo tauri dev
 ```